 Please refer the below screenshot.
 You will see that the new android device is launched on my PC:

 Browser icon to access the Internet.

-We are preparing all articles in-depth to understand by all level/stage Linux administrators.
-If the article is useful for you, then please spend less than a minute to share your valuable comments in our commenting section.
+We are preparing all our articles in-depth so that they can be easily understood by Linux administrators at all levels .
+If the article was useful to you, then please spend less than a minute to share your valuable comments below.